-Take Your Drum Loops to the Next Level: Converting Audio to MIDI
+Take Your Music and Songwriting to the Next Level: Converting “Audio Drum Loops” to MIDI

-If you’re looking to extend the life of your drum loops, one of the easiest ways to do so is to convert the audio to MIDI.
-Many DAWs feature functions for converting audio to MIDI, so if you are using Cubase, Cakewalk, Presonus Studio One, Melodyne or Ableton Live (among many other popular DAWs), you already have an audio to MIDI conversion tool at your disposal.
+If you’re looking to extend the life of your Beta Monkey drum loops, one of the easiest ways to do so is to convert the audio to MIDI.
+Many DAWs feature functions for converting audio to MIDI, so if you are using Cubase, Cakewalk, Presonus Studio One, Melodyne or Ableton Live (among many other popular DAWs), you already have an ‘audio to MIDI’ conversion tool at your disposal.

 Hands-On Treatment for Small Batch Conversions

 While stereo loops may seem challenging to convert to MIDI, it doesn’t have to be that way.
 While you may find all transients in the loop get translated as a single MIDI note, it’s easy to reassign the newly-created MIDI notes to their proper voice.
 Generally, you’ll be adjusting the notes for the kick, snare and time-keeping cymbal.
 A few edits and you’ll have all the proper voices locked in properly.

 Another method to better separate the drum voices within a stereo loop would be to apply EQ filters to isolate the individual drum and cymbal voices.
 After creating duplicate/copy versions of the stereo loop, you could process versions by applying either a low-pass or high-pass filter.
 A low-pass filter (LPF) will attenuate any audio content above a specified cutoff frequency – generally, low-passing anything above 150 Hz should get you focused on the kick drum.
 You might find adding a boost centered around the kick’s fundamental helpful as much to enhance the isolation of the drum.
 Similarly, you could apply a high-pass filter on ride cymbals and hi-hats to attenuate any of the drums and achieve better isolation.